Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 To stay dry while camping in the rain, follow these tips:

-1. Protect your things
+1. Protect your valuable things

 Tips for Camping in the Rain